SmarterApp/RDW_Documentation/deploy/Upgrade.v1_2.AWS.md

             * Change `app:` to `reporting:`.  <-- seriously?! look into this
             * Set `app.client` to `SBAC` (this is the client-id).
 Set `app.state.code` to `CA`.
             * Delete `tenant:` line (and move things around if necessary) so those properties are now under `reporting:`
+                * Probably want to put `transfer-access-enabled: true` in here (and remove from other config files)
     * [ ] Ingest services.
         * [ ] Import service, edit `rdw-ingest-import-service.yml`
             * Set `security.permission-service.endpoint` (copy from reporting webapp config)